shellinabox/shellinabox/README.md

 This is an unofficial fork of the project **Shell In A Box**.
-The fork was created because the original project is not maintained anymore and we cannot contact the original repository owners.
+The fork was created because the original project was not maintained anymore and we cannot contact the original repository owners.

 Our aim is to continue with maintenance of the shellinabox project.
 For a list of